Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 She nodded.
 “You bet!”
-Without any other acknowledgement, she went back to the console and knelt inside.
-I watched her work for a minute then went back to my walkthrough.
+Without any other acknowledgment, she went back to the console and knelt inside.
+I watched her work for a minute then went back to my walk-through.

 I checked the rest of the ship and didn’t find anything out of the ordinary.
 There were a couple of crates of entertainment cartridges already secured in the cargo bay and I was surprised to see them here so early, but the lone worker I found there claimed they weren’t causing any problems; they had just gone ahead and let them on board since the cargobot was getting insistent.
 I told them it was fine and noted that we had received the cargo.